Dasharo/docs/docs/guides/capsule-update.md

     !!! note

-        Many releases for Protectli devices have a textual progress bar.
+        Some releases use a textual progress bar by design.
 If you happen to be doing the update over serial console with no monitor plugged in, V2 releases will also fall back to the textual mode over serial.

     !!! warning